Seattle's Child

 Spot an eagle

-Bald eagles nest in the park, and it’s a pretty good bet that on any given visit, you can spot one.
+Bald eagles nest in the park, and it’s a pretty good bet you can spot one on any given visit.
 They like to perch at the top of one of the tallest old evergreens.
 (A truly Pacific Northwest Christmas tree would have a bald eagle on the top, not a star or an angel.)
-Or sometimes they pose photogenically on one of the trees nearest the water.
+Or sometimes, they pose photogenically on one of the trees nearest the water.

 Explore the old growth